Lithops - Living Stones

-Yes they're alive!
+Yes, they're alive!
 Native to Eastern Africa, these are ones for experienced succulent growers or for anyone up for a good challenge.
 They require an abundance of direct sunlight to keep them compact and they have a very bizarre watering schedule.
 Shortly after blooming at the end of summer, they begin a dormancy period.
-Even though the plant looks shrivelled like its thirsty, now is not the time to water these plants.
+Even though the plant looks shriveled like its thirsty, now is not the time to water these plants.
 In the coming week, they will start to split to reveal a brand new plant from within!
-During this time, the new plant lives off the energy stored in the old plants leaves.
-Around late spring when the old leaves have completely shrivelled up is when you can commence watering season!
+During this time, the new plant lives off the energy stored in the old plant's leaves.
+Around late spring when the old leaves have completely shriveled up is when you can commence watering season!